ZZzzaaKK/clique-cover-lp/README.md

 Files in `src/algorithms` pertain to algorithms, `chalupa.py` and `helpers.py` for the Chalupa heuristic, `cluster_editing.py` for the cluster editing problem, `ilp_solver.py` for the vertex clique cover (VCC) problem.
 The `src/reductions` directory contains code for reductions pertaining to the VCC problem.
 The cluster editing reductions are currently contained in the `src/algorithms/cluster_editing.py` file.

 The files in the top-level `src/` directory relate to the workflow infrastructure.
-The files `src/test_cluster_editing.py` and `src/test_reductions.py` were used during development to verify the cluster editing and VCC reduction algorithms. `src/wp5_rfam_to_graph.py` is meant for converting an rfam file into a weighted graph, but is currently still a work-in-progress. `src/algorithms/helpers.py` contains some convenience functions for test infrastructure.
+The files `src/test_cluster_editing.py` and `src/test_reductions.py` were used during development to verify the cluster editing and VCC reduction algorithms. `src/algorithms/helpers.py` contains some convenience functions for test infrastructure.